Algieba/Algieba.github.io/README.md

 # SlidifyPresentation
 SlidifyPresentation for Developing Data Products Project

-You can see the SlidifyPresentation in:
+You can see the SlidifyPresentation at:

 http://algieba.github.io/SlidifyPresentation/#1